Joiry/HSL_Carp/Part_01b.md

 ## More moving around the file system

 In the first lesson, we learned how to use `pwd` to find our current location within our file system, and also how to use `cd` to change locations and `ls` to list the contents of a directory.
-Leading up to a discussion of paths and how integral they are to thinking in a Unix mindframe.
+Additionally, we learned of the `man` command that gives you detailed information on most shell commands.
+All this leading up to a discussion of paths and how integral they are to thinking in a Unix mindframe.

 Now we'll go more in depth in moving around within a file system.
 Previously, storage locations other than